Low-cost Interior (Secondary) Windows for Soundproofing and reducing sound passing through existing windows.

 Notes: If you desire a window that will not yellow or pass UV in the very long term, ask for Museum grade acrylic.
 It will not yellow or pass UV for 20 years or more.
 (Regular acrylic will last 7- 10 or more years, depending on climate and UV present).
 Another of the advantages of using acrylic is that you can get it with tinting!

-It’s best not to use polycarbonate or Lexan.
+It’s best not to use polycarbonate or Lexan because it’s unbreakable and may delay in an emergency.

 Tips on your existing windows: They must not pass any air through any gaps or crevices.
 Caulk or otherwise seal them off.
 If need be, use some of our black foam, closed cell tape to make a gasket where they close.

 If you have steel frames, (not aluminum!), you can use the magnetic tape without buying our metal framing stock.
 The plastic sheet will have to fit over and on the face on your frame.
-If you want to mount this way, you don’t need the “L” frame, just use the magnetic tape.
+If you want to mount this way, you don’t need the “L” frame, just use the magnetic tape, but you may not have much essential air space.

-You’ll need the small screws we supply to attach the L” shaped metal mounting frame, use the sheet metal type to attach to a metal frame and wood screws if PVC or wood.
+You’ll need the small screws we supply to attach the L” shaped metal mounting frame, use the sheet metal type to attach to a metal frame (You’ll need to drill small pilot holes), and the supplied wood screws if PVC or wood.
 Construction adhesive can also be used.
 Double sided tape could be used with a small window, depending on the durability of the tape.
 Do not attach the “L” with the screws on the face where the plastic sheet goes!

 * Why not just use glass?
 Of course glass can be used and may even be cheaper.
 But consider this:

 The chance of breakage is far greater when installing and especially when removing the panes from the frame for cleaning, etc. For this reason, use safety glass as it has a plastic center/filler which reduces (but doesn’t eliminate) the hazard of shatter and splinter effect if broken.
-If it falls out, it will be finished – not like plastic.
+If it falls out and breaks, it will be finished – not like plastic.